awoie/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 TODO: include some text that `client_metadata` parameter does not take precedence over client metadata provided by other mechanisms that are more trusted (except for ephemeral encryption keys), e.g., DCR, OpenID Federation

-The Wallet MUST Verifier metadata provided by the `client_metadata` parameter MUST NOT override Verifier metadata by other existing mechanisms, e.g.,

 If the Client is not pre-registered and if the Authorization Request is unsigned, the Wallet MUST check if the `client_id` matches the `redirect_uri` or `response_uri` parameter.

 It is a Wallet-policy decision on how to authenticate the Request Object, whether to accept unsigned Authorization Requests and whether the linkage between the `redirect_uri` or `response_uri` and the Client is verified.